 With California’s Nov.
-8 general election on the horizon, voters are seeing a barrage of ads centered on the two measures, Prop 26 and Prop 27, that would legalize sports betting in the state.
+8 general election on the horizon, voters are seeing a barrage of ads centered on the two measures, Prop 26 and Prop 27, that would make it legal to bet on sports in California.

 Both props have the backing of stakeholders with deep pockets.

 Prop 26, a measure allowing sports betting at California tribal casinos and licensed horse racetracks, has sponsorship from the largest and most prosperous Native American tribes.
 Established online sports betting companies are the financial supporters of Prop 27, which would allow online sports betting in California.